-The Condon Collection of Fossils is Oregon's premier paleontological research collection.
+The museum's Condon Fossil Collection is Oregon's premier paleontological research collection.
 Founded in the late 1800s by pioneering geologist Thomas Condon, the collection is now the state's official repository for publicly owned paleontological materials and ensures that generations of Oregonians will have access to our remarkable fossil heritage.

 Check out the Condon Collection's searchable database, currently 60,000 specimens strong and growing each month.